RemusSino/vertx-web-thymeleaf/README.md

 The values are instances of Properties class.
 The message bundles must have the name pattern "messages_{language}.properties" or "messages_{language}_{country}.properties" to be loaded by this resolver.
-The default message bundle must have the name "messages.properties"
+The default message bundle must have the name "messages.properties".

+####Run it
+1. run mvn install

+2. run the main class: MainApp

+####Vertx info
+Good resource with Vertx info/howto: http://escoffier.me/vertx-hol/